- This event has passed.

 – Exhibitions will be open from 10am to 8pm everyday, and entrance is free

-– Online exhibitions, via the site, available from 2nd to 30th September
+– Online exhibitions, via the site

 – Evening projections of the year’s biggest news stories at the Campo Santo